balajraj/mqtt_chat/README.md

 ```
 java -jar -Dconfigfile=src/main/resources/config1.properties target/chat-0.0.1-SNAPSHOT-jar-with-dependencies.jar
 ```
+There is no need to create the topics explicity with mqtt broker and it is implicit create, meaning if the topic does not exist it will get created.

 The game can be started in the command line as follows, and here is the output of the game.